fent/node-ytdl-core/README.md

 * Private (if you have access, requires [cookies](example/cookies.js))
 * Rentals (if you have access, requires [cookies](example/cookies.js))
 * YouTube Premium content (if you have access, requires [cookies](example/cookies.js))
+* Only [HLS Livestreams](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) are currently supported.
+Other formats will get filtered out in ytdl.chooseFormats

 Generated download links are valid for 6 hours, and may only be downloadable from the same IP address.